sagiegurari/duckscript/docs/sdk.md

 In case the --collection flag is provided, it will instead create maps/array as needed and return the root handle (or primitive value) of the json data.
+Make sure to use the release with the recursive flag on the root object to release the entire memory once done.

 #### Parameters